Disneyland sells booze to public for first time

 Courtesy Disney/Lucasfilm

-Star Wars fans have been waiting with baited breath for the opening of Galaxy Edge since 2015.
+Star Wars fans have been waiting with bated breath for the opening of Galaxy Edge since 2015.
 Last August, Disney announced this immersive land will be home to a "Star Wars"-themed hotel in the Florida outpost, which will allow guests to go on their own adventures and live the life of a resistance fighter.

 The addition of the cantina will seal the deal for many fans, especially after they're read the tantalizing description of what to expect.